xuanquang/aws-cloud-architect/KC.md

 10/ D false, C false
 Although this solution (in the SG, allow traffic only to and from address ranges that exclude the restricted addresses) would work, network masking for CIDR (Classless Inter-Domain Routing) blocks can make this complicated and difficult to manage.

+# m7

+1/ D (IPsec)
+AWS Site-to-Site VPN creates an encrypted connection by using IPsec.
+The connection is often across the internet, but it can also used to encrypt a connection across AWS Direct Connect (DX).

+2/ a (uses 802.1q)
+AWS Direct Connect (DX) establishes a connection between an on-premises network and AWS through a Direct Connect location.
+It uses IEEE 802.1q virtual LAN (VLAN) tagging to separate traffic across the connection.

+3/ C
+VPC peering enables full network connectivity between 2 VPCs in the same account or in different accounts.

+4/ B (AWS Direct Connect (DX))
+AWS Direct Connect (DX) creates a dedicated private network connection that does not cross the internet.
+Because of this, it has more consistent performance than *an internet connection*.

+5/ A
+secure subnet = private subnet

+A VPC gateway endpoint adds a route for the AWS S3 prefix list to the subnet route tables that you select.
+The route keeps traffic between the subnet and S3 inside the Amazon network, instead of using the default behavior of routing traffic across the internet.  --> S3 là serverless nên ko thể cấu hình nằm trong subnet cụ thể.
+Tuy nhiên, với VPC gateway endpoint giúp thêm một  route cho  AWS S3 prefix list vào  route tables của subnet bạn chọn.
+Route giúp giữ traffic giữa subnet và S3 bên trong Amazon network, thay vì sử dụng traffic định tuyến trên internet

+By default, S3 is accessed through the internet.
+If the system uses a private IP address, it will not be able to communicate with S3.

+6/ B
+simplest, most cost-effective way

+VPC peering is point-to-point.
+Full connectivity between any 2 VPCs requires a separate peering connection.
+Connecting all VPCs in a group by using VPC peering requires a full mesh network.

+(mesh: mắt lưới, tế bào; )

+Create VPC endpoints in A and C for the individual hosts that need to communicate withe each other.

+7/ B , D false

+(will move again in 2 weeks; a natural disaster; move a 2nd data center to a temporary facility with internet connectivity; needs a secure connection to the company's VPC that must be operational as soon as possible )

+VPC endpoints provide an alternate method of accessing AWS services from within a VPC. **They do not connect AWS and an on-premises network**.

+AWS Direct Connect requires hardware allocation and telecommunications circuit provisioning.
+This process can take longer than the 2 weeks that the data center is in the temporary facility.

+(allocation: phân bổ; circuit: mạch; )

+8/ D
+simplest way to connect 100 VPCs together

+AWS Transit Gateway connects VPCs and on-premises network through a central hub, and can scale to connect thounsands of VPCs.

+AWS VPN CloudHub is a feature of an AWS virtual private gateway, which enables you to connect multiple on-premises networks by using AWS Site-to-Site VPN in a hub-and-spoke topology.

+9/ c, D false

+DynamoDB uses a VPC gateway endpoint, which adds a route for the DynamoDB prefix list to the route table for an associated subnet.
+You cannot associate a VPC gateway endpoint through an Auto Scaling group.

+10/ D
+(most cost-effective solution for the backup connection)

+An AWS Site-to-Site VPN connection can be quickly established across the internet, as needed.
+The connection can be terminated when it is not needed.

+# m8